firebase/firebase-ios-sdk/FirebaseDataConnect/README.md

 * Fill out the fields and click on Run button to run the query to add a user dummy data for testing

 ### 5. Deploy your schema
-* Select the Firebase icon on the left and Click on the "Deploy all" button to deplouy all the schema and operations to backend.
+* Select the Firebase icon on the left and Click on the "Deploy all" button to deploy all the schema and operations to backend.
 * You can now see your schemas on the Firebase Console.

 ### 6. Set up a mutation